Competency Based Interviews (The Essentials)

 “Give me an example of……”

-These should be questions around the competencies required for the role.
+These should be questions about the competencies required for the role.

 Competency-based question format